 Do not get separated from the group

 Keep track of time during the tour.
 They will wait for you if you are a little late, but that means not only that you will delay the whole group, but also that at the next tourist attraction you see you will have less time and you will have to see it faster.
 Organized tours are not a time to buy gifts or explore the area at your leisure; you'll have time for that.

 Don't forget to charge your cell phone and camera.
-I'm not saying this (at all) because you will be looking at your phone; it would be a shame if you did.
-I tell you this because if you are going to take pictures of the tour (and not taking them will be very difficult) you may run out of battery (you are going to see many things).
+I'm not saying this (at all) because you'll be looking at your phone; it would be a shame if you did.
+I tell you this because if you are going to take pictures of the tour (and not taking them will be very difficult) it is possible that you will run out of battery (you will see many things).
 Personally, what I do when I travel, if I don't have my camera with me or I don't want to use my cell phone, is to put the phone in airplane mode (so I can take advantage of it and disconnect) and use only the camera.

 Guided tours of the Colosseum and the Vatican

 If what you are looking for when buying tickets for the Colosseum and the Vatican is a detailed and detailed visit, this option is not for you.
 The time to visit both places will be restricted as the priority will be to see all the points of the tour as comfortably as possible, but not to explore them in depth.